eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     sleep 30
     ```

+    Optional: Confirm service status.

+    * All services should be in the **enabled** state except for imagingbackend, loadbalancingbackend
+      and objectstorage.
+    * The cluster service should now be listed.
+    * The storage services should not yet be listed.

+    ```bash
+    euserv-describe-services
+    ```

 4. (CLC): Register Storage Controller services

     Copy Encryption Keys.
 This is not needed in this example as each SC is coresident on the same host as the CC.